Camila

 kah-MEE-lah

-Camila is the Spanish and Portuguese form of Camilla, derived from the Latin camillus, a term for a freeborn youth who assisted at religious ceremonies in ancient Rome.
+Meaning of Camila: Camila is the Spanish and Portuguese form of Camilla, derived from Latin camillus and camilla.
+The Latin terms named a freeborn youth who assisted priests at religious ceremonies.
+The role carried connotations of purity and service in ancient Roman religious practice, and the name reflects that ceremonial dignity.

 Based on Pythagorean numerology — a traditional system linking name letters to numbers.
 Presented for cultural interest.